mdarfler/cs1/modules/04 loops functions and transfromations/_posts/2018-04-01-while-loops.md

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeQu4RaIh52BK7-0Bz_TzPmPfvT9Cn-qj_1128U9aHf8Bv7uw/viewform?embedded=true" width="640" height="2000" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ## [Assignment](https://classroom.google.com/u/1/c/MTU5OTI3MjEzNTZa/a/MjY0ODA4NzU0MzVa/details)
-Write a sketch that creates two opposing diagonals of circles on the canvas such that they make an “X” with each diagonal sharing a central circle.
+Write a sketch that uses `while` loops to create two opposing diagonals of circles on the canvas such that they make an “X” with each diagonal sharing a central circle.

 **Bonus +1** use only one while loop <br>
 **Bonus +1** use a rectangular canvas